Wednesday, February 4, 2009

 • Make 4 or 5 tiny skeins using scrap yarn.
 Dab craft glue on the yarn as you form the skein so it holds its shape.

-• Make toothpick needles.
-Cut the tips off of two toothpicks and color the end with the black marker so it blends with the dark bead.
-Use craft glue to secure a bead to the tip of each toothpick.
+• Make toothpick needles by cutting the tips off of two toothpicks and using craft glue to secure each bead to the tip of each toothpick.

 • Place the toothpick needles inside the bag so the ends stick out, as shown in the picture.